Oochucha/WeatherApp-Assignment/README.md

 4. Open your web browser and visit `http://localhost:3000` to access the application.

-5. Enter a city name in the input field and click the "Search" button to view the weather details.
+5. Enter a city name in the input field and select the city from the list to view the weather details.

 6. Click on each days accordion to see the upcoming days detailed forecast